A Guide to Vertical Form Fill Seal (Vertical Bagging)

 Laminates help protect your product

 Laminates are used as extra layers to protect the raw material.
-For example, a foil laminate is often used in combination with PE or PET to protect flavour or prevent smell from leaking out through the film.
-Generally laminates are used:
+For example, a foil laminate is often used in combination with PE or PET to protect flavour or prevent the smell from leaking out through the film.
+Generally, laminates are used:

 - To keep the flavour and fragrance of the product fresh